dsp-norm-extractor/.github/profile/README.md

 ## Hi there 👋

-UvA Data Systems Project.
+University of Amsterdam Data Systems Project.
 Extracting norms from Card Board game rules